aphp/eds-scikit/docs/project_description.md

 	    This second `"algo"` works differently.
         It has no additional parameters

-Please check the available `algos` when using a function from EDS-Scikit, to understand what each of them is doing and which one might fits you best.
+Please check the available `algos` when using a function from eds-scikit, to understand what each of them is doing and which one might fits you best.